superstar54/xespresso/README.md

 #### Automatic check a new calculation required or not

-Before the calculation, first check the working directory.
-If the same geometry and parameters are used, try to check the results are available or not.
+Before the calculation, it will first check the working directory.
+If the same geometry and parameters are used, try to check whether the results are available or not.
 Automatic check input parameters with Quantum Espresso document.

 ``` python
 calc = Espresso(label = 'scf/fe')